-1. Indra, let thy coursers hither bring thee, bestower of desires, to drink the Soma juice; may (the priests), radiant as the Sun, (make thee manifest).
+Varga XXX.
+1. INDRA, let thy coursers hither bring thee, bestower of desires, to drink the Soma juice; may (the priests), radiant as the sun, (make thee manifest).

-- 2. Let his coursers convey INDRA in an easy-moving chariot hither, where these grains (of parched barley), steeped in clarified butter, are strewn (upon the altar). - 3.
-We invoke INDRA at the morning rite, we invoke him at the succeeding sacrifice, we invoke INDRA to drink the Soma juice. - 4.
-Come, INDRA, to our libation, with thy long-maned steeds; the libation being poured out, we invoke thee. - 5.
-Do thou accept this our praise, and come to this our sacrifice, for which the libation is prepared; drink like a thirsty stag. - 6.
-These dripping Soma juices are effused upon the sacred grass: drink them, INDRA, (to recruit thy) vigour. - 7.
-May this our excellent hymn, touching thy heart, be grateful to thee, and thence drink the effused libation. - 8.
-INDRA, the destroyer of enemies, repairs assuredly to every ceremony where the libation is poured out, to drink the Soma juice for (his) exhilaration. - 9.
-Do thou, SHATAKRATU, accomplish our desire with (the gift of) cattle and horses: profoundly meditating, we praise thee.
+primary or essential ceremony, prakriti-rúpa, such as the Agnishtoma; the second, the modified ceremonies, vikriti-rupeshu; such as the Ukthya, which is elsewhere termed an offering with Soma juice,-Soma sansthayágam.

+a Or from the cup of the Neshtri, one of the sixteen officiating priests.

+b That is, Draviñodas has been now celebrated in four stanzas.

+c The name in the text is Santya, which is so explained by the Scholiast, from shan, to give.

+2. Let his coursers convey INDRA in an easymoving chariot hither, where these grains (of parched barley), steeped in clarified butter, are strewn (upon the altar).

+3. We invoke INDRA at the morning rite, we invoke him at the succeeding sacrifice, we invoke INDRA to drink the Soma juice.a

+4. Come, INDRA, to our libation, with thy longmaned steeds; the libation being poured out, we invoke thee.

+5. Do thou accept this our praise, and come to this our sacrifice, for which the libation is prepared; drink like a thirsty stag.b

+6. These dripping Soma juices are effused upon Varga XXXI. the sacred grass: drink them, INDRA, (to recruit thy) vigour.

+7. May this our excellent hymn, touching thy heart, be grateful to thee, and thence drink the effused libration.

+8. INDRA, the destroyer of enemies, repairs assuredly to every ceremony where the libation is poured out, to drink the Soma juice for (his) exhilaration.

+9. Do thou, S'ATAKRATU, accomplish our desire with (the gift of) cattle and horses: profoundly meditating, we praise thec.

+&lt;sup>a Although not more particularly named, the specification implies the morning, midday, and evening worship.

+Like the Gaura, said to be a sort of deer.

+Súkta VI.
+(XVII.)